frypatch/The-Price-of-Remembering/book/CHAPTER_33.md

 I looked down at Auri’s careful work.
 “Bad enough.”

 Each bit of debris she drew free brought a small star of pain.
 Gasps broke from me, unbidden, but Auri never wavered.
-I had never seen such steadiness in her hands, had never witnessed such quiet certainty.
+I had never seen such steadiness in her hands, had never witnessed such certainty.
 Had she studied at the Medica?
 No. I would have known.
 Wouldn’t I?

 When she finished, she tied the last bandage with a knot that would hold but not bind.
 She looked up at me with those wide eyes.
 “The red’s stopped running away now,” she said softly.